 The HSOTC is a non-profit 501 (c)(3) organization established December 12, 1947.
 In 1997, the shelter acquired its current facility in Jamestown, CA.

 In 2010, the HSOTC became a limited intake/no-kill shelter where animals are only euthanized if they are too sick to be treated or too aggressive to be suitable for adoption.
-Since the HSOTC is limited in the number of animals that can be accepted, we employ waiting lists of owners wishing to surrender their pets for adoption and an active foster care program.
+Since the HSOTC is limited in the number of animals that can be accepted, we employ waiting lists of owners wishing to surrender their pets for adoption.

 Programs & Services